-- · Must be an Australian resident. - Available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for a temporary absence overseas for no more than 6 weeks while the primary payment is paid.
-May be paid for longer in certain limited circumstances, e.g. if travel is to study as part of the recipient's Australian course.
+- Claimant must be an Australian resident (page 55). - · Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia while the primary payment is paid, or longer to study overseas as part of an Australian course.